 So it's better to go with the milder version.
 This is why we developed the P50T.
 The Lotion P50T you have here, it's the most healthy P50 that you can find on the market.
 It is probably the best P50 we have in the world.
 We developed a very mild P50 with no aggressive molecules, and there are a lot of antioxidants inside.
 It's suitable for extremely sensitive skin as well.

-Are there some people who shouldn't use P50 at all?
+Can all skin types use P50, or are there some people who shouldn't use it at all?

 How many versions of P50 are there?

 P50 PIGM 400 is the newest one.
 Who is that for?

 It's the P50 for pigmentation.
 Pigmentation is a big problem, and it's because the skin is more sensitive due to all the problems we are facing in the environment and from the ozone.
 It makes your skin more susceptible to spots.
 You have the age spots and the solar spots.
 They are two different things.

 What is interesting with pigmentation is that we have a system where we can recycle the cells.
 The name of the cells are lipoproteins, and they are going through a special process where we can recycle the membranes of the cells.
 The lipids and the proteins of the cells can be reused to create new cells and new membranes.